Physiotherapy in Newlyn.

 - What you hope to achieve from physiotherapy i.e.: setting your individual goals.

-You will be evaluated by one of our licensed and highly trained physiotherapists at Harbourside Physiotherapy.
+You will be evaluated by one of our chartered physiotherapists at Harbourside Physiotherapy.
 The therapist will perform an objective evaluation which may include some of the following:

 - Palpation - touching around the area of the pain/problem.
 This is done to check for tenderness, possible swelling, soft tissue integrity, tissue temperature, or deformity.